Signs that you’re entering credit card debt

 Credit cards can get you into a tight bind if you’re not careful about how you use them.
 Frivolous spending is something you need to watch out for.
-Some of the best ways of avoiding to get into credit card debt is by limiting or totally eliminating the use of credit cards.
+Some of the best ways of avoiding to get into credit card debt are by limiting or totally eliminating the use of credit cards.
 If however, you find that you are unable to do this, it is important that you are watchful because it is very easy to fall into credit card debt.

-How do you realize that you are starting down the slippery slope of getting into credit card debt?
+So, how do you realize that you are starting down the slippery slope of getting into credit card debt?

-You use the credit card for everything.
+You use the credit card for everything

 If you find that you pay for every purchase using your credit card, then you need to take a step back.
-Every time you run the credit card you’re attracting fees that will add on to the overall cost of the money you will pay back.
+Every time you run the credit card you’re attracting fees that will add on to the overall cost of the money you will payback.
 The rule is very simple; if you cannot pay for whatever you are purchasing from the money you have in cash, consider forgoing it.
 When drawing up a budget, only have what you need on the list.
 Forget about wants because these are items you really do not need.

 Also seriously consider having an emergency fund so that you do not use your credit card for emergencies.

-When you use one card to pay off another.
+When you use one card to pay off another

 If you find that you are transferring money from one credit card to pay off the amounts you owe on another credit card, then you are in trouble.
 Make sure that you’re on top of your credit card payments and avoid transferring amounts between the different credit cards.